 Buying a home is exciting, especially your first one, and there are multiple important steps to be accomplished along the way.

-Getting your pre-approval once you decide to buy is an early one, and critical so you know what you can afford, which includes paying attention to your personal budget.
+Getting your pre-approval once you decide to buy is an early step, and critical so you know what you can afford, which includes paying attention to your personal budget.

 Then comes the day you find the home you love and it’s time to make an offer.
 Waiting for the response from the seller is always a nail-biter, but so exciting when you get word your offer was accepted.